hpakdaman/laravel-enums/README.md

-# laravel-enums
+# Laravel Enum
-a library which provide enum type variable for your Laravel project
+A library which provide enum type variable for your Laravel project

 # installation